 Types of Hearing Aid Technology

-Digital programmable hearing aids have all the features of analog programmable aids but use digitized sound processing (DSP) to convert sound waves into digital signals.
-A computer chip in the aid analyzes the signals to determine whether the sound is noise or speech.
-It then makes modifications to provide a clear, amplified, distortion-free signal.
+Digital programmable hearing aids use digitized sound processing, or DSP.
+DSP changes sound waves into digital signals.
+There is a computer chip in the aid.
+This chip decides if a sound is noise or speech.
+It then makes changes to the aid to give you a clear, loud signal.